 Leaky Cauldron – extended review

-In the fictional world of Harry Potter, the Leaky Cauldron represents a beloved pub and inn that Harry and his friends visited annually.
-The start of every school year meant a visit to Diagon Alley to gather the all the school supplies needed – and as many of us know, the way to access Diagon Alley is through an enchanted brick wall behind the Leaky Cauldron.
+In the fictional world of Harry Potter, The Leaky Cauldron represents a beloved pub and inn that Harry and his friends visited annually.
+The start of every school year meant a visit to Diagon Alley to gather all the school supplies needed – and, as many of us know, the way to access Diagon Alley is through an enchanted brick wall behind Leaky Cauldron.

-In order to stay consistent with the design of the London waterfront area, the Leaky Cauldron at Universal Studios Florida is tucked behind the enchanted brick wall.
-It is the perfect way to either start or cap off an enthralling visit to Diagon Alley.
+In order to stay consistent with the design of the London waterfront area, the Leaky Cauldron at Universal Studios Florida is tucked behind that magical brick wall.
+It still remains the perfect way to either start or cap off an enthralling visit to Diagon Alley, however.

-A quick-service restaurant with a touch of class, Leaky Cauldron offers popular British fare that, while not gourmet, is certainly several notches above the typical quick-service staples like burgers, hot dogs, or pizza.
+A quick-service restaurant with a touch of class, Leaky Cauldron offers popular British fare that, while not gourmet, is certainly several notches above the typical quick-service staples like burgers, hot dogs, and pizza.